 In the honky tonk, the schoolyard or workplace we have a tendency towards one of two evolutionary responses to conflict and fear.
 The social scientists tell us that we will either fight or flight.
 A lot of how we respond is conditioned in our growing up and has very much to do with how we perceive the threat.
-Often we make the decision in a split second but we also tend to evaluate our strength in relation to the threat.
+Often we decide in a split second, but we also tend to evaluate our strength in relation to the threat.
 Strength can certainly be physical might but also social status/power and privilege.

 The flight posture, conceding or cowering to intimidation by the powerful/privileged has been spiritualized as well.
 Turn the other cheek, give your coat and tunic and go the extra mile are presented as spiritualized ways of dealing with our sense of powerlessness and injustice.
 How many times have we quoted these scriptures but on the inside we feel angry, powerless, violated and bitter?
 How many times would we have really liked to stand up for ourselves but we didn't because recognized that we are up against significant odds?
 This is no resolution to conflict only a recipe for a toxic cauldron of inner angst.